Order Now! Laura Coufal's new EBOOK, Letting Go & Living Slow, is available now!

-Meals | Recipes | Simple Suppers
+Meals | One Skillet Suppers | Recipes | Simple Suppers

-Easy Sweet and Sour Shrimp, Pineapple and Sausage Skillet
+Easy Shrimp, Smoked Sausage and Pineapple Skillet

-Easy Sweet and Sour Shrimp, Pineapple & Sausage Skillet
+Easy Shrimp, Smoked Sausage & Pineapple Skillet

 I also love that it is a one-pan meal with a serving of both fresh fruit and veggies included.
 In my book, nothing beats cooked fresh pineapple.
 It adds a fresh tangy, sweet flavor that complements any meat that it is being served with.

 I think of this blend of sweet and sour, shrimp, sausage, pineapple, and broccoli as somewhat of a cross between a stir fry and a jambalaya.
-Call it what you will – it is a tasty winner.
+Call it what you will – it is a tasty winner.Ā

 Cook The Sausage

-Add The Broccoli and Pineapple
+Add The Broccoli, Smoked Sausage and Pineapple

-Stir and cook 3-5 minutes longer until broccoli is cooked but still tender-crisp and bright green.
-If you are using fresh broccoli, it will need to cook a few minutes longer, but be careful not to overcook it.
-If using frozen broccoli, you may end up with a small amount of liquid at the bottom of the pan.
+Stir and cook 3-5 minutes longer until broccoli is cooked but still tender-crisp and bright green.Ā If you are using fresh broccoli, it will need to cook a few minutes longer, but be careful not to overcook it.Ā If using frozen broccoli, you may end up with a small amount of liquid at the bottom of the pan.
 Be sure to drain this liquid before adding the sauce so that it does not get diluted.

 How To Properly Cut a Pineapple

 To chop a fresh pineapple in to bitesize chunks, start with removing the top and bottom portions of the fruit.
 About a 1/2 inch should ensure that most of the rine is removed.
 Then stand the pineapple upright.
-Steady the pineapple with your non-cutting hand.
-Starting from the top, slice downward about ¼-inch inward from the rine.
-Continue turning and slicing as needed, until all the peel is removed.

 Now, gently slice off any dark spots, of rind that remain.
 Next, keeping the pineapple upright, find the core and slice down the outer edge of it.
 You will know if you have hit the core with the knife because it will be harder cut through.
 Remove the pineapple lobe and set aside.
 Turn pineapple a quarter-turn and slice down again, cutting around the core until all of the flesh is removed.
-You should end up with 4 lobes.
-Chop each lobe into bite size peices.
-For a full tutorial on how to cut a fresh pineapple click here.

 Add Remaining Ingredients